turingschool/curriculum/source/projects/idea_box.markdown

     └── layout.erb
 ```

-Let's move towards a somewhat more idiomatic project structure.
+Let's move towards a somewhat more idiomatic project structure like this:

-We want to end up with the following:

 ```plain
 idea_box/